Medically reviewed by Drugs.com. Last updated on Apr 22, 2022.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of atorvastatin in the elderly.
-However, elderly patients are more likely to have age-related muscle problems, which may require caution in patients receiving atorvastatin.
+However, elderly patients are more sensitive to the effects of this atorvastatin than younger adults, which may require caution in patients receiving atorvastatin.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking atorvastatin, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using atorvastatin with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.

 Using atorvastatin with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.